pscl4rke/recomi/README.md

 might be better suited to you.
 * Recomi currently doesn't handle submodules.
 * Recomi currently doesn't manage hook scripts.
-* Recomi is vulnerable to forced updates.
+* Recomi may be vulnerable to forced updates unless `mirror-ff` is used.
-Because the default `--mirror` clone leaves `remote.origin.fetch` set to `+refs/*:refs/*` (with a plus sign at the front) it will warn but not block history rewriting.
-Removing the plus from the refspec is a solution.
-The practicality of this is uncertain.

 ## Debugging